888.633.4362

 • Clinical Externship

-UT Program Overview
+Ultrasound Technician Program Overview

-• Total Weeks in Program: 84 Weeks – Morning/Afternoon classes | 99 Weeks – Evening classes
+• Total Program Length: 84 Weeks – Morning/Afternoon classes | 99 Weeks – Evening classes

 • Semester Credit Hours: 86

-• Total Clock Hours: 2180
+• Total Clock Hours: 2,180

-• Classroom Hours: 1220
+• Classroom Hours: 1,220

 • Clinical Externship Hours: 960

-• Teacher/Student ratio: Class 1/35 Lab 1/25
+• Teacher-to-student ratio: Class 1:35 | Lab 1:25

-Click to View the UT Flyer
+Click to View the Ultrasound Technician Flyer

 FAQs about High Desert Medical College’s Ultrasound Technician Program